devmount/sloth.css/docs/pages/core/typography.md

 ## Typography

-The presentation of text is the most basic and at the same time important task.
+The presentation of text is one of the most basic and most important tasks.
 Here is how Sloth.css maintains a consistent representation of text in different forms.

 ### Headings